dannycab/phy481msu_f2019/notes/12-slides.md

 <section data-markdown>
 ### Exam 1 Information

-* Exam 1 on Wednesday, October 3rd (BCH 101)
+* Exam 1 on Wednesday, October 3rd (BPS 1415)
-  - Next to BPS (Wilson side)
 * 7pm-9pm
   - Arrive on time!
   - Put one seat between you and the next person
 * I will provide a formula sheet (posted on Slack already)
 * You can bring one-side of a sheet of paper with your own notes.
-* 5 questions - True/False, Essay, Code, Graphing, Short Calculations
+* 4 questions - Essay, Code, Graphing, Short Calculations

 </section>